Concept development / Strategy / Individual project

-I decided to narrow in the field by formulating this focus question; how might I create a social and educational platform, which contributes to making globalisation more relatable and tangible for kids across the world?
+I decided to narrow in the field by formulating this focus question; how might I create a social and educational platform, which cultivates relationships among kids across the world and helps build an appreciation for cultural differences?
 I wanted to create a concept that would challenge the problem of people being afraid of each other’s differences.
 I decided to focus on school kids to strive to make an impact at a early stage of life, as a way to develop an openness and curiosity towards people from other cultures.

 This is PALS!